11 NCERT CBSE Political Science 2 Freedom

 Q1

-In its essence, what does the struggle for freedom primarily represent according to the text?
+In its essence, what does the struggle for freedom primarily represent?

-B The desire of people to control their own lives and destinies.
+B The desire of people to be in control of their own lives and destinies.

-Hint: Think about what individuals and societies fundamentally seek when they fight for freedom.
+Hint: Think about the fundamental desire of individuals and societies when they seek freedom.

 Answer

-The struggle for freedom primarily represents the desire of people to be in control of their own lives and destinies and to express themselves freely.
+The struggle for freedom primarily represents the desire of people to be in control of their own lives and destinies and to have the opportunity to express themselves freely through their choices and activities.

 Explanation